Trade credit insurance

 Trade credit insurance is purchased by business entities to insure their accounts receivable from loss due to the insolvency of the debtors.
 The product is not available to individuals.

-The cost (premium) for this is usually charged monthly, and are calculated as a percentage of sales for that month or as a percentage of all outstanding receivables.
+The cost (premium) for this is usually charged monthly, and is calculated as a percentage of sales for that month or as a percentage of all outstanding receivables.

 Trade credit insurance usually covers a portfolio of buyers and pays an agreed percentage of an invoice or receivable that remains unpaid as a result of protracted default, insolvency or bankruptcy.
 Policy holders must apply a credit limit on each of their buyers for the sales to that buyer to be insured.
 The premium rate reflects the average credit risk of the insured portfolio of buyers.
 In addition, credit insurance can also cover single transactions or trade with only one buyer.

+A 2020 report suggested that in the United States, at least $600 billion in annual sales was underpinned by trade credit insurance and $50 billion of sales were lost where insurance could not be secured.

 History

 Historical antecedents of trade credit insurance (and even of credit derivatives, more indirectly) date back at least to the 1860s, when Johns Hopkins endorsed the notes of persons and firms whom he judged to be worthy credit risks, for a price (of up to 5%), making it easier for a note bearer to discount a note, that is, to sell it to another firm or to a bank.
 This helped to increase the salability of commercial paper, which stimulated trade, especially in a world before credit cards.
 Hopkins made his credit risk assessments entirely in his head based on intuition guided by firsthand knowledge of the note's author and how he ran his business.
 In this respect his endorsing of paper was quite different from today's reliance on credit reporting; Hopkins said, "I do not want any report of any kind.
 I rely on my own judgment and that judgment does not fail me."
 It had much in common with Hopkins's main activity, investing, being essentially another form of placing bets on businesses and businessmen who he thought were likely to succeed.
 The practice of endorsing notes for a fee had been known in London before Hopkins's activity in the U.S. but had been nearly unknown in the U.S.

 Formalized trade credit insurance was born at the end of the nineteenth century, but it was mostly developed in Western Europe between the First and Second World Wars.
 Several companies were founded in many countries; some of them also managed the political risks of export on behalf of their state.

 Following the privatisation of the short-term side of the UK's Export Credits Guarantee Department in 1991, a concentration of the trade credit insurance market took place and three groups now account for over 85% of the global credit insurance market.
 These main players focused on Western Europe, but rapidly expanded towards Eastern Europe, Asia and the Americas: